 Presenting legal defenses can be complex on your own, but with the help of the right attorney it can protect your freedom.

 Criminal defense attorney David J. Cohen is devoted to representing the people of Pottstown, Pennsylvania, and surrounding areas.
-Contact the David J. Cohen Law Firm, LLC today for a consultation.
+Contact Cohen & Patel Law Firm, LLC today for a consultation.